Nangō Station: Layout

 The station consists of a side platform serving a single track at grade with a siding.
 The station building is a simple concrete block structure which houses a ticket window and a waiting area.
 The station is not staffed by JR Kyushu but some types of tickets are available from a kan'i itaku agent on site who manages the ticket window.

-Adjacent stations

 History

 Japanese Government Railways (JGR) had opened the Shibushi Line from Nishi-Miyakonojō to Sueyoshi (now closed) in 1923.
 By 1925, the line had been extended eastwards to the east coast of Kyushu at Shibushi.
 The line was then extended northwards in phases, reaching Yowara by 1935.
 The track was extended further north with Ōdōtsu opening as the northern terminus on 1 March 1936.
 On the same day, Nangō opened as an intermediate station the new track.
 The route was designated the Nichinan Line on 8 May 1963.
+Freight operations were discontinued in 1971 and baggage handling in 1985.
 With the privatization of JNR on 1 April 1987, the station came under the control of JR Kyushu.